Last updated on February 1, 2023 by Wandering our World

 Both destinations have beautiful landscapes, beaches, mountains, and waterfalls to explore, so are great vacation spots for a sunseeker that’s also looking for some adventure.

-Thailand probably has the better beaches of the two (and you may even spot a monkey or two on some of them!).
+However Thailand probably has the better beaches of the two (and you may even spot a monkey or two on some of them!).
 This Southeast Asian nation has gorgeous white sandy stretches of coastline and crystal clear warm water.
 Much warmer than Hawaii.

 In essence, Thailand will provide a more exotic vacation, which combines great beaches with exciting Southeast Asian excursions.
 Hawaii, in contrast, has dramatic scenery, a laid-back surfer vibe, but is also a haven for adrenaline seekers.

 In regards to expenses, Thailand is a cheaper destination than Hawaii in terms of both food and accommodation.
 High-end resorts are also typically cheaper in Thailand than their Hawaiian counterparts.

 This place has an abundance to offer away from the seaside.
 However for travelers leaning towards a Hawaiian holiday, there’s still many great beaches where you can enjoy that famous laid-back surfer vibe.

 Some of our favorites include the less well-known Waimea Bay Beach on Oahu, and the stunning Hanalei Bay on Kauai island.
 For great snorkeling and the chance to see turtles, then visit Hanauma Bay on Oahu.
 A great underwater camera – like this one – is a must.

 If you’re feeling energetic, a hike up Hawaii’s Diamond Head – which looms over Waikiki – will give you spectacular panoramic views of Honolulu and Oahu.

 The Hawaiian island of Kauai was the backdrop for the film Jurassic Park, so expect great hiking and walking trails that will take you back in time if you visit there.
 A superb walking and hiking in Hawaii book – such as this one – would be a great addition to your suitcase.